pietvo/Kobo-Rclone-Menu/README.md

 ## Known issues

 * Some versions of Kobo make the same book appear twice in the library.
-This is because it scans the internal directory where the files are saved as well as the "official" folders.
+This is because it scans the internal folder where the files are saved as well as the "official" folders.
 To solve this problem find the `Kobo eReader.conf` file inside your `.kobo/Kobo` folder and make sure the following line (which prevents the syncing of dotfiles and dotfolders) is set in the `[FeatureSettings]` section:
 ```
   [FeatureSettings]
   ExcludeSyncFolders=\\\.(?!add|adobe).*?